-- 1. Create an OV-2 diagram.

-- 2. Create a Performer/ Node in the diagram

-- 3. On the SysML Requirements Diagram toolbar in the diagram pallet, click the Requirement button.

-- 4. Create a Requirement.

-- 5. Draw the Satisfy relationship between the Performer/ Node and the Requirement.
+- 1. Create an OV-2 diagram. - 2.
+Create a Performer/ Node in the diagram. - 3.
+On the SysML Requirements Diagram toolbar in the diagram pallet, click the Requirement button. - 4.
+Create a Requirement. - 5.
+Draw the Satisfy relationship between the Performer/ Node and the Requirement.

-As you can see in the figure below, we have expressed that the architecture element satisfies the Requirement.
+As you can see in the following figure, we have expressed that the architecture element satisfies the Requirement.

-Figure 96 -- Using SysML elements in UPDM
+Figure 107 -- Using SysML elements in UPDM

-5.1.6 Applying Actual Measurements
+6.1.7 Applying Actual Measurements